enzomanuelmangano/text-localizer/packages/docs/docs/api-reference/text-localizer.md

 });
 ```

-A notable strength of the TextLocalizer is that translations can be provided in many different ways.
+A notable strength of the Text Localizer is that translations can be provided in many different ways.
 In fact, translations can be enclosed in files of type js, ts or json.